-Besides being the clearing house for bulk goods, raw materials and luxery trade goods local artisan production was, albeit to a lesser extent, also part of the trade.
-At first, in the seventh and eighth century, mainly by crafting with local raw materials such as antler, bone, leather and wood, but later in the ninth century also with imported materials such as glass, metal, amber and probably ivory (Van Doesburg, 2016)
+Besides being the clearing house for bulk goods, raw materials and luxery trade goods, local artisan production was also part of the trade, albeit to a lesser extent.
+At first, in the seventh and eighth centuries, mainly by crafting with local raw materials such as antler, bone, leather and wood.
+But later, in the ninth century, also with imported materials such as glass, metal, amber, and probably ivory (Van Doesburg 2016)

 coinage of Dorestat: left golden coin ca. 650; right silver coin ca. 800

 A Chinese seaport – The economic axis of the rivers Rhine and Meuse estuaries with the Rhineland in Germany is ancient.
 Dorestat had this head position at first.
 Later the towns of Tiel and Vlaardingen took over.
 After that Rotterdam took over forming the axis with what was named the Ruhr area in the meantime.
 But a third party is buying-in: China.

 Early-seventh-century Dorestat developed into a modest trading place under sphere of influence of Frisia.
-Frisian merchants and their ships dominated the trade in northwestern Europe.
+Frisian merchants and their proto-type cog ships dominated the trade in northwestern Europe.
 At the beginning of the eighth century, however, Dorestat came under the sphere of influence of the Franks.
 It gave the Frankish kings the advantage to especially tax bulk goods (Loveluck 2006).
 Frisian merchants and businessmen, however, continued doing their business with their freight ships and gigantic oversees network.
 But also as skippers transporting goods back and forth to the Rhineland and the Meuse basin.
 The early-medieval Liana Engibarjans, so to speak.
-Dorestat grew even in importance and reputation under Frankish royal rule; a Frankisch-Frisian commerce.
+Dorestat even grew in importance and reputation under Frankish royal rule.
+It was a Frankisch-Frisian commerce.